saturdaymp-examples/rate-limiting-with-nginx-fail2ban/README.md

 You will need to restart nginx and Fail2Ban if you make changes to their config files.
 If you stop the container you will lose all your work.
 If you want to keep your work run the container without the `--rm` flag.

 The completed demo, with everything enabled, is in the `demo-end` container instead of `demo-start`.
-Completeded configuration files can be found at:
+Completed configuration files can be found at:

 - nginx config: [nginx/conf.d/default.conf](nginx/conf.d/default.conf)
 - Fail2Ban jail: [fail2ban.jail.d/nginx.conf](fail2ban.jail.d/nginx.conf)